Coarse-median preserving automorphisms: Preliminaries.

 \begin{rmk} Let $f\colon X\ra Y$ be a quasi-isometry with a coarse inverse denoted $f^{-1}\colon Y\ra X$.
 If $\mu\colon X^3\ra X$ is a coarse median on $X$, then

 is a coarse median on $Y$.
 If $[\mu_1]=[\mu_2]$, then $[f_*\mu_1]=[f_*\mu_2]$.

-In particular, if $QI(X)$ is the group of quasi-isometries $X\ra X$ up to bounded distance (as defined e.g.\ in \cite[Definition~8.22]{DK}), the above defines a natural left action of $QI(X)$ on the set of coarse median structures on $X$. \end{rmk}
+If $QI(X)$ is the group of quasi-isometries $X\ra X$ up to bounded distance (as defined e.g.\ in \cite[Definition~8.22]{DK}), the above defines a natural left action of $QI(X)$ on the set of coarse median structures on $X$. \end{rmk}

 \begin{defn} A \emph{coarse median} group is a pair $(G,[\mu])$ where $G$ is a finitely generated group equipped with a word metric and $[\mu]$ is a $G$--invariant coarse median structure on $G$. \end{defn}